preritdas/allocator/README.md

 sudo rm -rf protected allocator
 ```

-### Redeployment Script

-You can make the process easier by creating a bash script outside of the Allocator directory.
+If you'd like a script that not only upgrades Allocator, but rebuilds its dependencies for deployment, create the following script outside of the `allocator` directory.
 Then, call it when you'd like to upgrade Allocator.
 The script should exist outside of the directory as it involves cleaning out all files that aren't protected, which will include the script itself.
 Add the following script to a folder on your PATH.

 ```bash
 #!/bin/bash